 A deficiency in vitamin B12 can also cause and worsen hypothyroidism.
 Hypothyroidism is a deficiency in thyroid hormones.

+Vitamins are important players in your body’s functioning.
 Find out what your baseline should be.
 Talk with your doctor about supplements or vitamins to ensure you are getting all the vitamins your body needs to stay healthy!
 Vitamins are important for your thyroid health.

-Five Ways to Begin Healing the Thyroid Now
+Five Ways To Begin Healing The Thyroid Now

 First, begin by having your doctor do a comprehensive thyroid panel, not merely testing the TSH levels.